 The kitchen was outside, since I was the only woman, I had to cook.
 I tried to tell them that I’m bad with cooking and that I would do the dishes instead.
 But they saved themselves the trouble by using plastic plates and cups.
-I had no choice, I had to help preparing the meal.
+I had no choice, I had to help prepare the meal.
 Grill.
 Telling them that I had been a vegetarian half my life didn’t help neither.
 They gave me some BBQ tools and suddenly I was in charge of the meat.
 Flipping it, put it in a pan when it was done and add oil and luk.
 Onion.

 Oh well, that wasn’t too hard, except that I was in the cooking team with mister – kiss – stealer.
 I warned him that I would use the BBQ tools to flip him on the grill.
 That worked.
 It became our joke.
 Slowly I started to feel more relaxed and could actually enjoy the evening.

 When I walked back into the common room, a handsome man had joined the group of eight wild men.
-Politely he introduced himself in English.
+Politely, he introduced himself in English.
 Wow, how did he end up here?
 “Same way you did”, he answered.
 He met three men at the lake and they invited him to come over for a drink.
 This new man, Aleksandar, was at Zelengora to hike and explore, searching for edible plants.
 That’s his thing, surviving on what nature has to offer.
 On what the wild Balkans have to offer.
 I couldn’t help being impressed.
 And a bit ashamed.

 All day plants has been in my way and my backpack is full of food.
-While treating myself on a cup of coffee was what kept me going, this man was moving with nature.
+While treating myself to a cup of coffee was what kept me going, this man was moving with nature.
 I’m fighting it.

 I know I shouldn’t blame myself or feel guilty that I know nothing about the environment I’m trying to find my way through.
-There are many different ways, many different adventures.
+There are different ways, different adventures.
 I can’t do it all at the same time.
 And I surely have to learn a lot before I can even think of feeding myself with wild plants.

 So, I decided to spend the day with Aleksandar.
 Decided it with my head, choose with my heart (yeah that sounds cheesy), but could feel the restlessness in my body.
-Unfortunately the weather was bad again.
+Unfortunately, the weather was bad again.
 We could not go up into the mountains.
 Cold after sitting for an hour making and drinking wild tea, we went to the hut to warm ourselves.
 Without success, the eight men wanted some private time.
 Waiting the whole day in the cold without knowing that it would be better the next, was too much for me.

 Out of my comfort-zone